 Now, that’s not to say that all cookie recipes are created equally.
 For example, these yummy cookies utilize baking soda and baking powder.

-Does that mean you should nix the baking powder in fear of ending up with cakiness?
+Does that mean you should nix the baking powder for fear of ending up with cakiness?
 No way!
 The right thing to do is always to follow the recipe you’re using precisely to get the best results.

 Many problems can cause your cookies to turn out cakey, but now you know how to fend off cakiness for good.
 Still curious about this topic?
 Here are some interesting, frequently asked questions that people (like you) have asked.